 Knowing that jumping into any renovation project will be a time and money commitment, it’s best to choose renovations that will increase the overall value of a home.

-Instead of throwing money at appliances or furnishings which will date and go out of style, focus on some basic elements below that will have a lasting impact on your home’s value.
+Instead of throwing money at appliances or furnishings which will date and go out of style, you can find out more here about how some elements can help you have a lasting impact on your home’s value.

 One of the top reasons a home appears undesirable for someone entering for the first time is that it is dark.
 Homes with less natural light tend to have lower selling points no matter how great the location or the actual physical space.